Frontinus

 Sextus Julius Frontinus (c.
-40 – 103 AD) was a prominent Roman civil engineer, author, soldier and senator of the late 1st century AD.
+40 – 103 AD) was a Roman civil engineer, author, soldier and senator of the late 1st century AD.
 He was a successful general under Domitian, commanding forces in Roman Britain, and on the Rhine and Danube frontiers.
 A novus homo, he was consul three times.
 Frontinus ably discharged several important administrative duties for Nerva and Trajan.
 However, he is best known to the post-Classical world as an author of technical treatises, especially De aquaeductu, dealing with the aqueducts of Rome.

 Family

 Due to a lack of either a titulus honorarius or sepulcralis, there is no outline of Frontinus' life, the names of his parents, or of his wife.
 Some details can be inferred from chance mentions: He is thought to be of Narbonese origins, and originally of the equestrian class.
 From the nomenclature of the name of Publius Calvisius Ruso Julius Frontinus (consul c.
 84), it is likely Frontinus had a sister, who was the other's mother.
 Frontinus had at least one daughter, the wife of Quintus Sosius Senecio (cos.
 99, II 107) and mother of Sosia Polla.